PennLINC/xcp_d/docs/workflows.rst

       -
       -

-For more information about confound regressor selection, please refer to :footcite:t:`benchmarkp`.
+For more information about the built-in confound regressor sets, please refer to :footcite:t:`benchmarkp`.

 .. warning::